marcodondo97/DevOps-toolchain/README.md

   <img src="Img/Service1.png" width="60%">
     <img src="Img/Service2.png" width="60%">
 <h3> workflows </h3>
-The workflows folder contains the CI/CD pipeline.
-When a push is made to the App folder, it builds and runs the container locally, performs tests, and finally pushes the image to the AWS container service. <br>
+The workflows folder has the CI/CD pipeline.
+A push to the App folder triggers building and running the container locally, running the tests, and then uploading the image to AWS's container service.

-Deployment is manual directly through the AWS console.
+Production deployment is manual and done through the AWS console.

   <img src="Img/CICDGitHubActions.png" width="80%">